lee-borlace/local-llm/falcon-7b-various-experiments/readme.md

 4 - System prompt with content restriction. *A naive experiment in behavioral constraints.* Uses the same approach as mode 3, but attempts to restrict topics (e.g., refusing to discuss poodles) through prompt engineering alone.
 This is ineffective - the base model's knowledge easily overrides simple instructions.
 In the real world, behavioral constraints like this come from **LoRA fine-tuning**, where the model is trained on hundreds of examples demonstrating the desired refusal behavior, fundamentally altering its response patterns.

+## Hardware
+This was tested on an RTX-4080 with CUDA and may need tweaking for optimal operation on others.

 ## Setting up

 To get up and running and using this: